Sharp $L \log L$ condition for supercritical Galton-Watson processes with countable types: Introduction and main results

 the three items on the right-hand side being equivalent.
-Moreover, the normalized distribution of the types in the population converges \textit{almost surely} to $W\tilde{h}$ as $n\to\infty$.
-A short proof of this result is the main result of \cite{kurtz_conceptual_1997}, building on the spinal change of measure developed by the same authors for single type branching processes \citep{lyons_pemantle_peres_1995}.
+Moreover, they showed that the normalized distribution of the types in the population converges \textit{almost surely} to $W\tilde{h}$ as $n\to\infty$.
+A short proof of this result is the main result of~\cite{kurtz_conceptual_1997}, building on the spinal change of measure developed by the same authors for single type branching processes~\citep{lyons_pemantle_peres_1995}.

 When it comes to broader sets of types, several studies investigated the limit behavior of the large time type-population vector in the supercritical Galton--Watson process.
-Limit theorems for the countable-type setting already appear in the seminal works of \citet[Chapter~III]{harris_theory_1964} and \citet{moy_extensions_1967}.
-Both derive extinction criterion and almost-sure convergence of $\rho^{-n}Z(n)$ under strong additional assumptions. \citet{moy_extensions_1967} works with a second moment assumption, and \citet[Chapter~III]{harris_theory_1964} assumes the coefficients of $M$ are uniformly bounded.
-Some more recent work \citep{loic_de_raphelis_scaling_2017,topchii_critical_2020} focused on the critical case.
+Limit theorems for the countable-type setting already appear in the seminal works of~\citet[Chapter~III]{harris_theory_1964} and~\citet{moy_extensions_1967}.
+Both derive extinction criterion and almost sure convergence of $\varrho^{-n}Z(n)$ under strong additional assumptions. \citet{moy_extensions_1967} works with a second moment assumption, and~\citet[Chapter~III]{harris_theory_1964} assumes the coefficients of $M$ are uniformly bounded.
+Some more recent works~\citep{loic_de_raphelis_scaling_2017,topchii_critical_2020} focus on the critical case.
 They derived Yaglom-type results, that is, convergence in distribution of the type vector conditional upon non-extinction.